ogulcaanozen/TinderClone-App/README.md

 # TinderClone-App
-This is a clone app of Tinder developed using React Native.
+This is a clone mobile app of Tinder developed using React Native.